James Kirby

 James’s recent cases include:

-• Nazir v Begum [2025] EWCA Civ 587 (trusts, estates and adverse possession), in which he was commended by the Court of Appeal for his “conspicuously clear and cogent submissions”
+• Nazir v Begum [2025] 3 WLR 595.
+Acted pro bono as sole counsel in the Court of Appeal.
+Commended by Zacaroli LJ for his “conspicuously clear and cogent submissions”.

-• James v Scudamore [2023] Ch 391 (a leading case establishing for the first time that a probate claim may be barred by delay)
+• James v Scudamore [2023] Ch 391.
+Acted for the successful defendant in this leading case, establishing that probate claims may be barred by delay.

 Expertise